And just like that, the girls are back. Well, at least three of them are.

 However, it makes up for it in other areas.
 There’s the huge closet, of course, but there’s also a spacious, ornate lobby and a beautiful library stacked wall-to-wall with books.
 There’s even room for a Peloton, but we won’t go into that…

 Carrie’s (Almost) New Loft in Tribeca

-Unfortunately, Carrie and Big’s marriage is cut short in And Just Like That…, and Carrie finds it difficult to continue to live in her former love nest as she grieves.
+Unfortunately, Carrie and Big’s marriage is cut short in Season 1 of And Just Like That…, and Carrie finds it difficult to continue to live in her former love nest as she grieves.